thtrai/algorithm4/README.md

 # algorithm4
 MY NOTES FOR ALGORITHMIC 4

-I used python2 in this module.
+I used python2 and python3 in this module.
 Although python3 has better performance (as i realised in previous module) the use of python3 in this has the effect of creating byte objects when reading internet files.
 For example the string of protein of fruitfly has